Are Data Warehouses Still Relevant?

 So do you still need a data warehouse?
 Yes, you need a data warehouse, but the exact solution depends on many different factors including but not limited to technology stack, internal resources, internal knowledge, data governance and budget.
 I am so excited about the future of data warehousing and where things are headed.
 The things we are doing at DemandJump are just the beginning and we have more exciting features coming in the near future.

 If your organization is thinking about how to handle marketing data or data warehousing in general, just remember that you are not alone!
 There are a ton of resources out there to help!
-I hope you enjoyed this article and if you have any questions or want to talk more with the DemandJump team you can do so here.
+I hope you enjoyed this article and if you have any questions or want to talk more with the DemandJump just reach out using the form to the right.